grease-xmr/grease/docs/introduction.md

    credit card or Venmo.
 4. enable DeFi for Monero.
 DeFi is  the future of finance.
 The lack of permissionless access to bank-like services (loans, insurance, and investments) is a key barrier to truly democratic money.
-5. provide for Monero-backed and/or privacy-maximising stable coins.
+5. provide for Monero-backed and/or privacy-maximizing stable coins.

 A payment-channel solution for Monero is one of the foundational requirements for achieving these goals in Monero.
 The other is smart contracting functionality, but that is out of scope for this project.

 ## Payment channels in Monero
 Monero's primary function is private, fungible money.
 This goal very likely excludes any kind of meaningful on-chain state management for Monero, since state implies heterogeneity.